datacarpentry/wrangling-genomics/episodes/03-automation.md

 {: .output}

 Our next line will create a new directory to hold our FastQC output files.
 Here we are using the `-p` option for `mkdir`.
-This option forces `mkdir` to create the new directory, even if one of the parent directories doesn't already exist.
-It is a good idea to use this option in your shell scripts to avoid running into errors if you don't have the directory structure you think you do.'
+This option allows `mkdir` to create the new directory, even if one of the parent directories doesn't already exist.
+It also supresses errors if the directory already exists, without overwriting that directory.
+It is a good idea to use this option in your shell scripts to avoid running into errors if you don't have the directory structure you think you do.

 ~~~
 mkdir -p ~/dc_workshop/results/fastqc_untrimmed_reads